Take a road trip and explore the best of the South West

 If you fancy a detour when on your way to the UK’s most southerly point, visit the Roseland Heritage Coast and ramble through the hidden coves and beaches.

 Finally, reach Lizard Point - the most southerly point in the UK.
 Take a look at the Lizard Lighthouse, which has been there guiding ships since 1751.
-The area has a wealth of natural wonder to explore, with basking sharks, birds, rock towers and turquoise blue sea around Kynance Cove, which coincidentally as voted one of the best beaches in the UK.
+The area has a wealth of natural wonder to explore, with basking sharks, birds, rock towers and turquoise blue sea around Kynance Cove, which coincidentally has been voted one of the best beaches in the UK.

 Stop 6: Penzance & St Michael’s Mount